Ximena Herrera-Bernal is a partner in the International Arbitration and Public International Law practices.

-- A Latin American aviation consultancy firm as Claimant in two ICC arbitrations initiated against European aircraft manufacturers.
+- A Latin American aviation consultancy firm, Claimant in two ICC arbitrations initiated against European aircraft manufacturers.
 The disputes relate to unpaid invoices and the damages arising from the termination of agency contracts.

 - A leading European energy group in a UNCITRAL arbitration against the Kingdom of Spain under the Energy Charter Treaty.
 The dispute relates to measures taken by Spain in the renewable energy sector.

-- The Republic of Panama as Respondent in an ICSID arbitration brought by Omega Engineering LLC and Mr. Oscar Rivera (ICSID Case No. ARB/16/42).
+- The Republic of Panama, Respondent in an ICSID arbitration brought by Omega Engineering LLC and Mr. Oscar Rivera (ICSID Case No. ARB/16/42).
 The dispute relates to infrastructure construction projects.
 The claims are brought under both the U.S.-Panama bilateral investment treaty and trade promotion agreement.